 After a successful stint as Butler's top assistant, BJ McVay became the sixth head coach in Butler baseball history, stepping in to the role vacated when Steve Johnson accepted the head coach position at Fort Hays State.

-McVay enters his fifth season as Butler's head coach after a successful 2014 campaign that saw the Grizzlies go 36-23.
-It is the most wins for Butler under McVay.
+McVay enters his sixth season as Butler's head coach after two straight 30-win seasons.
+In 2015, Butler was 31-29, winning a sub-regional series over Kansas City Kansas and reaching the Region VI Tournament in Wichita for the second straight season.
+That followed a successful 2014 campaign that saw the Grizzlies go 36-23 in Butler's best season under McVay.
 The Grizzlies hosted a first-round playoff series in which they swept Fort Scott in a best-of-three and qualified for the Region VI Tournament in Wichita.

 McVay coached his first All-American in 2014, as first baseman Evan Koehler was named to the NJCAA Division I All-American second team.
 Koehler led the Grizzlies in nearly every offensive category - including the team's triple crown: batting average (.409), home runs (12) and runs batted in (81).
 Koehler's 81 RBI was second in the nation.
 He also led the team in hits (85), doubles (24), on-base percentage (.484) and slugging (.707).